hannobraun/playground/2025-08-02_monobloc/README.md

 apply
 ```

-You should avoid situations such as these.
+You should avoid situations like that.
 If you define a block that calls
 functions that have not been defined yet, don't apply that block in its parent
 scope.